Can I use my land as a down payment on a construction loan?

 • Postpone construction until market values improve

-Making Your Land Work for You
+How Can You Make Your Land Work for You?

 Owning land before seeking construction financing puts you in a powerful position.
 Your land equity: